danlunt1976/UM_Bristol/BRIDGESysAdmin.md

 ## To modify a user:

+The below only works on the old machines (eocene, silurian).
+For other machines, contact David.

 log into e.g. silurian.
 ### Expiration date:
 `sudo -i`
 `chage -l [USER]` : check for expiration date
 `usermod -e YYYY-MM-DD [USER]`
 `usermod -e '' [USER]` for non-expiring

+If you do this on eocene, you can send things to other clients using:
+`make -C /var/yp`
 ### Disk space:
 To change array quota:
 `xfs_quota -x -c 'report -h' /export/silurian/array-01`